HedgeDocs/HedgeDocs.github.io/docs/discoveries/sonic2013/levels/original-order.md

 ### Sky Road
 #### w6a03
 The secret level of Tropical Coast in the final game.
-As most of Sky Roads levels seem to come from elsewhere it's hard to make a proper judgement on whether the stage would aesthetically belong in Sky Road or not, it does however play very similarly to <code style="color: green;">w6a05</code>, Sky Road's Act 3.<br>
+As most of Sky Roads levels seem to come from elsewhere, it's hard to make a proper judgement on whether the stage would aesthetically belong in Sky Road or not, it does however play very similarly to <code style="color: green;">w6a05</code>, Sky Road's Act 3.<br>
 The configuration file for the level does state that it belongs to Sky Road as well.

 ``` lua title="w6a03_config.lua"